 The CSMC has reserved 20 spots in the Conrad Kain Hut (http://www.alpineclubofcanada.ca/huts/conrad-kain-hut/) in the Bugaboos for July 12-15, 2019.
 Anxious members can haul in camping gear and camp at the Applebee campground on the Thursday July 11th evening.
 Those that want to get going Thursday after work may take in some climbing or peak bagging in the Columbia Valley prior to hiking into Kain Hut on Friday.

 CALLING ALL TRIP ORGANIZERS – Ideally we have a 1:2 or 1:3 ratio of trip organizers to trip participants.
 Trip organizers should at least be comfortable with snow/glacier travel and difficult scrambles.

 Each day, there will be a number of different trips and activities depending upon interests, weather etc.

 In 2016, we had a 3 day fest at Rogers Pass based out of Golden, BC.
 Up to 40 club members participated and groups went rock climbing at Begbie Bluffs, scrambled in Mt Revelstoke National Park, and bagged a number of peaks at Rogers Pass.

 In 2016, we finished up scrambling season in Jasper.
 The weather didn't fully co-operate but more than 20 members did get up a variety of peaks including Pyramid Mountain and a heli-lift off another peak…

 The CSMC owns and maintains the following gear.
 This is available for members to use either during CSMC Training/Skill Development sessions, courses, or on CSMC sponsored trips and activities.
-If you would like to borrow some of this gear, please contact Michael S.
+If you would like to borrow some of this gear, please contact a trip organizer or Club President Michael S.